nielsdoorn/nielsdoorn.github.io/index.md

 - Open Inf approach on testing.
 Applying the principles of Growth Mindset on informatics.
 - Developing a Python course with testing integrated.

-## Contributions to conferences
+## Academic activities

-- Poster presentation at the Inauguration of [Dr. Migchiel van Diggelen](https://www.nhlstenden.com/onderzoek/dr-migchiel-van-diggelen) (website in Dutch).
+- Poster presentation at the inauguration of [Dr. Migchiel van Diggelen](https://www.nhlstenden.com/onderzoek/dr-migchiel-van-diggelen) (website in Dutch).

-- Co-chair of student volunteers for [15th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2022](https://icst2022.vrain.upv.es/).
+-  I was one of the two student volunteer chairs for the [15th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2022](https://icst2022.vrain.upv.es/).

 ## Publications

 ### Getting computer science students to become `Test Infected'

-Accepted at Doctoral Consortium ITiCSE 2022.
+Extended abstract accepted at the Doctoral Consortium of ITiCSE 2022.

 ### Test Informed Learning with Examples

 Tanja E.J.
 Vos, Niels Doorn, Beatriz Marín.
 2021.
 Test Informed Learning with Examples.
-In <i>The 10th Computer Science Education Research Conference</i> (<i>CSERC '21</i>).
+In *The 10th Computer Science Education Research Conference* (*CSERC '21*).
 Association for Computing Machinery, New York, NY, USA, 1–2.
-DOI:https://doi.org/10.1145/3507923.3507924
+DOI:[https://doi.org/10.1145/3507923.3507924](https://doi.org/10.1145/3507923.3507924)

 #### links